100Automations/Website/_guides/start_building.md

 ---
 title: Start Building
-description: There are many ways to get involved in building an automation.
-This guide sets out how to get involved in automation building, depending on what level you are and how you'd like to get involved.
+description: The many ways to get involved in automation building, depending on your experience and interests
 status: active
 display: true
 category: 1
 ---

 ## Want to Build an Automation?
 You can help build automations that are at different phases and find opportunities that suit your level: